Newt Scamander: Character development

 Describing Newt as an outsider, Rowling said, "My heroes are always people who feel themselves to be set apart, stigmatised or othered.
 That's at the heart of most of what I write, and it's certainly at the heart of Fantastic Beasts and Where to Find Them.

-Newt Scamander grows attached to magical beasts since childhood and eventually becomes a magizoologist.
+Newt Scamander grows up attached to the magical beasts since childhood and eventually becomes a magizoologist.
 He feels extremely connected to all his magical creatures and beasts, and always defends them.

-Presumably, Rowling created the character's name by combining terms related to animals — The nickname "Newt" is the name of a lizard-like creature.
-The first middle name "Artemis" is the name of the Greek goddess of hunt, wilderness and wild animals.
-The second middle name "Fido" literally means "I trust" in Latin, highlighting the fact that Newt Scamander is in Hufflepuff, the Hogwarts house of loyalty; "Fido" is also a common name for a pet dog.
-The last name "Scamander" sounds a lot like "Salamander" which are small fire-dwelling lizards in the wizarding world.
+Presumably, Rowling created the character's name by combining terms related to animals — the nickname "Newt" is the name of a kind of brightly-coloured amphibian with a tail.
+The first middle name "Artemis" is the name of the Greek goddess of hunting, wilderness, and wild animals.
+The second middle name "Fido" does literally mean "I trust" in Latin — highlighting the fact that Newt Scamander is in Hufflepuff, the Hogwarts house of loyalty, while the same word in Greek (Φειδώ, φειδώ, Ancient Greek transliteration Pheidṓ, pheidṓ, Modern Greek transliteration Feidó, feidó) means "frugality/lack of excess" — "Fido" is also a common name for a pet dog.
+The last name "Scamander" refers to the River Scamander of Anatolia from the Iliad.
+The word itself is alliterative with "salamander" — species very closely related to newts in the class Amphibia — but in the wizarding world are lizard-like fire-dwelling creatures.

-Harry Potter and Newt Scamander are rather different kinds of protagonists — Harry was reckless, daring and short-tempered at times; Newt usually remained calm and cool.
-Harry was a born leader and made lifelong, unbreakable friendships at Hogwarts; Newt was a loner and always thought of himself to be alone because his one close friendship with Leta Lestrange ended due to "rocky circumstances".
-However, Newt and Harry share similar traits also as they were both brave, humble, loyal, protector of underdogs, at odds with the Ministry of Magic, and both fought for the right thing.
-Both Harry and Newt were "chosen" to fight evils - Harry was chosen by his fate (and convinced by Dumbledore) and an extremely reluctant Newt was also convinced by Dumbledore to fight Grindelwald.
+Harry Potter and Newt Scamander are rather different kinds of protagonists: Harry is a born leader who makes lifelong, unbreakable friendships at Hogwarts; while Newt is an unheroic hero, (but not an antihero), a loner and always thought of himself to be alone because his only close friendship is with Leta Lestrange that ended due to "rocky circumstances".
+Harry is daring, reckless, and short-tempered at times; while Newt usually remains calm and cool in a crisis.
+However, Newt and Harry also share similar traits, as they are both brave, humble, loyal, protecting of underdogs, at odds with authority — mainly in the form of the Ministry of Magic — and fighting for what is right.
+Both Harry and Newt are "chosen" to fight evils: the bold Harry is chosen by his fate and guided by Dumbledore to complete his parents' fight; whereas Dumbledore sees a rather reluctant and bashful Newt just needs a little push to be convinced into just following his own innate instincts to do the right thing and fight Grindelwald.

-Newt is also somewhat similar to Hermione Granger as both of them are intelligent, deductive and crusaders, with "extraordinary luggage".
+Newt is also somewhat similar to Hermione Granger as both of them are intelligent and deductive — crusaders with "extraordinary luggage".